balintsoos/webhook-service/README.md

 ```

 ### Send an event:
-You can open up the [RabbitMQ Management Console](http://localhost:15672) (the user and password is `guest`) and publish messages into the `events` queue, for example:
+You can open up the [RabbitMQ Management Console](http://localhost:15672) (username and password is `guest`) and publish messages into the `events` queue, for example:
 ```json
 {
   "type": "order",